UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 1. **Doing a hard reset**
 2. **Reverting previous changes**

+Notes:

+When viewing the history,
+it is common to recognise
+that we made a mistake!
+Don't be concerned!
-Notes: Oh no!
-It's not uncommon to realize that we made a mistake when viewing the history!
-We didn't mean to delete our list of dependencies.
-Don't worry!
-We can now take advantage of tracking our files using version control to retrieve an older version of a file to replace the current version.
+We can now use version control to track our files and retrieve an older version of a file to replace the current version.